This article is part of our Travel Business Startup Guide—a curated list of articles to help you plan, start, and grow your travel business!

 Whatever your specific reason for writing a business plan for your travel business, the most important thing is that you write one, period.
 The travel industry is fragmented, and having a clearly defined niche and a plan will help you stand out.
 Writing a business plan will help you narrow in on what your goals are, and establish a clear, focused vision going forward.

 We’ve covered nearly every aspect of writing a business plan here on Bplans, so be sure to check out the links below when you’re ready to get started.
-We also have several travel business sample plans, which will give you an idea of what your business plan should look like.
+We also have several travel industry business sample plans, which will give you an idea of what your business plan should look like.

 - How to Write a Business Plan